-Another clear-cut path to proving fault in a car accident is where it is a left turn accident.
-The rule of thumb in left turn accident is that the car turning left is always at fault; this is because the car on the right has the right of way.
+Another clear-cut path to proving fault in a car accident is where it is a left-turn accident.
+The rule of thumb in a left-turn accident is that the car turning left is always at fault; this is because the car on the right has the right of way.
 There are, however, situations where the car going straight would be at fault:

 - Where the driver was going over the speed limit